BEST FISHING TACKLE FOR SURF FISHING

 - 3 to 8-ounce sinkers (use the heavier sinkers when fishing areas with strong current or tidal movement)

-- Rod holder or sand spike that can hold your rod in place and prevents your reel from coming into contact with the sand
+- Rod holder or sand spike that can hold your rod in place and prevents your reel from touching the sand

-Once you have your saltwater fishing tackle, head to the beach and look for the below areas.
+Once you have your tackle, it’s time to work on learning some surf fishing basics.
+Head to the beach and look for the below areas.
 If you are not able to locate them visually, consider looking over a topical map, asking a fellow angler or checking the local fishing reports.

-Surf and shore fishing takes a good eye.
+Success at surf and shore fishing requires observation.
 If you can spot a school of baitfish, then you might be able to catch bigger fish that are following them.
 But hurry, game fish strike fast and leave.
 When you locate a school of baitfish, look for the openings or lighter colored circles in the schools of bait.
-Often times, if a predatory fish is in the midst of a school of baitfish, the bait will try to keep a safe distance on all sides of the larger fish to avoid being eaten.
+Often, if a predatory fish is in close vicinity to a school of baitfish, the bait will try to keep a safe distance on all sides of the larger fish to avoid being eaten.
 This is what creates the holes in the bait schools.
 If you cannot locate these holes, cast your bait or lure to the outside edges of the baitfish schools.

 Currents can run along the shore and form pockets of deeper water.
 This deeper water usually appears darker than the surrounding water in the area.
 Bigger fish will move into these shallows and rest or wait for baitfish to pass by.
 You might get something bigger than you expected.